Working with Kits

 The Kit Selector is where you can add or build kits.
 Kits are a collection of up to four drums programmed within Sensory Percussion.
 You can think of a kit like a song or track.

 You can also add existing kits to a set by dragging them from the preset kit or User Sets section of the Library panel.
 So if you have a particular kit from another set that you want to use (or one of the included Preset Kits), you can quickly add that kit to your current working set.
 Kits can be rearranged in the Kit Selector by dragging them around.
-You can also hold cmd while dragging to copy an existing kit, or right click on kits and empty containers to copy/paste them.
+You can also hold ⌘ (ctrl on Windows) while dragging to copy an existing kit, or right-click on kits and empty containers to copy/paste them.